bigwiv/Biopython-cn/chr6.rst

 FASTA file yourself (see below).

 With any supported file format, you can load an alignment in exactly the same way just by changing the format string.
-For example, use °∞phylip°± for PHYLIP files, °∞nexus°± for NEXUS files or °∞emboss°± for the alignments output by the EMBOSS tools.
+For example, use ‚Äúphylip‚Äù for PHYLIP files, ‚Äúnexus‚Äù for NEXUS files or ‚Äúemboss‚Äù for the alignments output by the EMBOSS tools.
 There is a full listing on the wiki page (```http://biopython.org/wiki/AlignIO`` <http://biopython.org/wiki/AlignIO>`__) and in the built in documentation (also